stasaki/PentaMind/README.md

 - Conda package manager

 This repository uses Conda as the package manager for managing dependencies.
-Conda is a cross-platform, open-source package manager that is used for scientific computing, data science, and machine learning.
+Conda is a cross-platform, open-source package manager used for scientific computing, data science, and machine learning.
 To install Conda on your system, please follow the instructions on the [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) website.